-There have been many tragic incidents in the news this summer, and a rise in documented incidents of hate in schools across the last couple of years.
+There have been many tragic incidents in the news since 2019 and a rise in documented incidents of hate in schools across the last couple of years.
 More than ever, this raises the importance of teachers creating a safe and nurturing environment for every one of their students.
 We believe it’s important that all students feel safe in school, valued by teachers and peers, and able to fully be themselves in the classroom.

-In a recent #sschat, Facing History and Ourselves hosted a conversation about being an “upstander.”
+In a Fall 2019 #sschat, Facing History and Ourselves hosted a conversation about being an “upstander.”
 FHO defines an upstander as “a person who speaks or acts in support of an individual or cause, particularly someone who intervenes on behalf of a person being attacked or bullied.”
 Read the archived chat to see how teachers are promoting upstanding behaviour in their classrooms.

 This summer, hate has been in the headlines in our local communities and around the world.
 For example, recent Listenwise current events include stories about hateful manifestos and videos posted on the internet or about the dangers facing Central American migrants seeking asylum in the U.S. Below, we offer some helpful resources to help educators bring up current events in their classrooms and offer sensitive entry points to confront troubling violence and injustice, including terrorism, genocide, and attacks on human rights.